machine1104/family-shopping-list/README.md

 ```

-Replace `"xxxxxxxx"` with your secrets found on Firebase (Create project -> Development -> Authentication -> Web development)
+Replace `"xxxxxxxx"` with your secrets found on Firebase (Create project -> Development -> Authentication -> Web configuration)